mattyb4/Cluster-Scout/README.md

 ## Analyzing Individual .cif Models

+The app's **Single Protein** mode (on the Pipeline tab) runs this same analysis through the GUI: browse to a `.cif` file, and the UniProt ID is auto-detected from it.

-If you would like to manually generate the .cif for a skipped protein from AlphaFold and run analysis on it, create a folder in cif_models that is named the exact Uniprot ID for the protein, then put your .cif file in it.
+To do the same from the command line: if you would like to manually generate the .cif for a skipped protein from AlphaFold and run analysis on it, create a folder in cif_models that is named the exact Uniprot ID for the protein, then put your .cif file in it.
 Run the following command:

 ```bash
 uv run scripts/analyze_single_cif_nearby_mutations.py <uniprotID goes here>/<.cif file name goes here>